CondensedChaos/Starbound-Rail-Train/README.md

 Then go back to the station controller to create the schedule using the data from the web app, you can choose how many trains to have for each direction, choose their speed for each tract and stop times for each station, and when the trains should start.

-Then you'll have to craft a train at the **Train Configurator** for each tran you schedule, and import the items in the Train Configurator (more in depth usage for Scheduled mode here)
+Then you'll have to craft a train at the **Trainset Configurator** for each tran you schedule, and import the items in the Train Configurator (more in depth usage for Scheduled mode here)

 Catenaries and/or Chunk Loaders has to be used too in scheduled mode.
 ---